tuanlda78202/tuanlda.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hi!
-I'm Tuan, a junior student at [Department of Data Science and Artifical Intelligence](https://stat.utexas.edu/), [Hanoi University of Science and Technology](https://hust.edu.vn), advised by Professor [Linh Ngo](https://users.soict.hust.edu.vn/linhnv/).
+I'm Tuan, a junior student at [Department of Data Science and Artifical Intelligence](https://stat.utexas.edu/), [Hanoi University of Science and Technology](https://hust.edu.vn), advised by Professor <a href='https://users.soict.hust.edu.vn/linhnv/'>Linh Ngo</a>

-**Research:** My current works on [Continual Learning] topic, investigating at [DSLab](https://bkai.ai/research/machine-learning/)
+**Research:** My current works on Continual Learning topic, investigating at [DSLab](https://bkai.ai/research/machine-learning/)

-Organizing events for the developer/researcher community is my passion, as I have run events like Google I/O, DevFest, VinAI Day,...
-Currently, he's in charge of two teams: Technical (@GDGHN) and Event-PR (@GDSC-HUST).
-Not only that, he also has a hobby of writing and has his own Humans of HUST blog.
+**Experience** I'm engaged in Computer Vision at @ViettelHighTech and @IWannaTech.
+I possess a passion for organizing events tailored to the developer and researcher community and has successfully executed notable events such as Google I/O, DevFest, and VinAI Day.
+I currently oversee two teams, namely Technical (@GDGHN) and Event-PR (@GDSC-HUST).
+Furthermore, I indulge in the pastime of writing and maintains my own blog titled Humans of HUST.